Post by Graveyardbride on Feb 2, 2015 18:48:21 GMT -5

 In addition to the ghost, for several years after the woman’s death, during the first week of December, people in the area reported seeing a big, black car, which some described as “a limousine,” driving slowly along Hendricks Head road and stopping where the Lady of the Dusk was pulled from the sea.

-Return from a frozen death.
+Return from a Frozen Death.
 Another candidate for the ghost of Hendricks Head is the spirit of a young mother in search of her child.
 In early March 1871 during a particularly violent storm, a schooner was reduced to rubble on the jagged rocks near the lighthouse.
 The only survivor of the tragedy was a baby girl who had been placed between two feather mattresses which floated ashore.
 Jaruel and Catherine Marr, the keeper and his wife, heard muffled cries coming from the bundle and after chipping away a shroud of ice, discovered the little girl, whom they adopted and brought up as their own.
 Many believe the apparition who walks the beach is the mother, returned from a frozen death as a “glowing white” specter, still searching for her lost child.
 Or, perhaps Hendricks Head Lighthouse has two ghosts.

 Ghost of Owl’s Head Light.
-When there is a chill in the air and snow on the ground, the spirit of a former keeper makes his presence known at Owl’s Head Light south of Rockland Harbor.
+When there is a chill in the air and snow on the ground, the spirit of a former keeper makes his presence known at Owl’s Head Light (above) south of Rockland Harbor.
 Perched atop a 100-foot promontory and plummeted by blasts of frigid air, the light station becomes exceedingly cold in winter yet, Coast Guard personnel report “something” keeps turning down the thermostat and when it snows, they occasionally find footprints leading to the tower – but none returning.
 A young Coast Guard petty officer by the name of Wilson didn’t believe in ghosts until he was assigned to Owl’s Head.
 “I thought somebody was pulling my leg, but one morning, just after it snowed, I saw footprints going to the tower and I thought it was one of the guys, but I went in there to do some work and nobody was there.
 Now, you can’t leave a place without making tracks!”
-This wintertime spirit has also been known to unlock the heavy steel tower door and, occasionally, he even polishes the brass work!
+This wintertime spirit also has been known to unlock the heavy steel tower door and, occasionally, he even polishes the brass work!

 Haunted Boon Island.
-According to author Dennis L. Noble, Boon Island Light (above), Maine’s tallest lighthouse, “probably best represents how most Americans imagine a lighthouse.”
+According to author Dennis L. Noble, Boon Island Light, Maine’s tallest lighthouse, “probably best represents how most Americans imagine a lighthouse.”
 Located six-and-a-half miles from York on a spattering of barren rocks, it is accessible only by boat or helicopter, but on a clear day, the soaring 133-foot granite sentinel is visible from Cape Neddick and its flashing white light can be seen for 19 nautical miles.

 More than one tragedy has occurred on Boon Island and the lighthouse figures prominently in local ghost lore.
 Coast Guard personnel who service the light have reported feelings of foreboding as they approach the desolate, windswept station.
 Perhaps the more sensitive among them are experiencing the lingering effects of a horrible event that occurred in 1710, long before the erection of the first light tower.
 In that year, the ship Nottingham Galley wrecked on the forsaken outpost and it was weeks before a passing vessel rescued the few survivors who had resorted to cannibalism in order to remain alive.